DUI & DWI in Maryland

 So a few drinks here or there are as much a part of the political game as, say, the handshake.
 This is all well and good until someone decides to hop behind the wheel after a few too many drinks with the gang.
 If you are pulled over, you could possibly be charged with two types of offenses.

-Being charged with driving while intoxicated (DWI) is the top alcohol infraction.
+Being charged with driving under the influence (DUI) is the top alcohol infraction.
 It means, among other things, that your blood alcohol concentration (BAC) posted at a level of .08% or higher.
 In Maryland, the offense is extremely severe in the sense that 12 points automatically are marked against your license.
 This results in instant revocation of your license.

 The monetary fine for a first offense is $1,000, and $2,000 for a second offense.
 But these costs are nothing compared to the money involved with going court and/or hiring an attorney.